hannah880/ai-study-assistant/README.md

 ## Local AI Models

-The project uses different local models for different tasks:
+This project uses different local models for different tasks:

 **Llama 3.2 3B**

-Used for question answering where higher-quality responses are preferred.
+Used for question answering where we want higher-quality responses.

 **Llama 3.2 1B**

-Used for quiz and flashcard generation to improve response speed.
+Used for quiz and flashcard generation to make responses more speedy

 **EmbeddingGemma**

-Used to generate vector embeddings for semantic retrieval.
+Used to make vector embeddings for semantic retrieval.

 All AI processing runs locally through Ollama.